AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

   half is for demos.
 - The other half is for web browsers, your workspace, etc.  Have the Notes easy to access!
+- Use the settings to force the highest resolution.

 .. figure:: https://coderefinery.github.io/manuals/_images/layout--learner-livestream-sidebyside-onebrowser.png